ERCJanssen/Functionomics/README.md

 # Functionomics
 A tutorial for FAIR functionomics data.
-This tutorial belongs to the manuscript titled "**XXXXXXXX**"
+This tutorial belongs to the manuscript titled "**Operationalizing and digitalization of person centered daily functioning: a case for functionomics**"

 ## Prerequisites
 Install Docker on your system.
 Please find the instructions [here](https://docs.docker.com/get-docker/); but do mind the requirements of docker itself.